Policy and Targets

 Regulatory Mandates and Responsibilities

 The BLM has independent statutory responsibilities to prevent the waste of mineral resources, including oil and gas, in the course of their extraction from public lands.
-The BLM and state authorities may disagree, as demonstrated by the 2016 Waste Prevention Rule and the legal challenges that followed its issuance (see the Background and the Role of Reductions in Meeting Environmental and Economic Objectives section of this case study).
+The BLM and state authorities may disagree, as demonstrated by the 2016 Waste Prevention Rule and the legal challenges that followed its issuance (see section 1 of this case study).

 Monitoring and Enforcement